Best Restaurants in Phuket

 Best of Phuket's Food Culture

-Frequently Asked Questions About Dining in Phuket
+Frequently Asked Questions

-1. What are the best areas in Phuket for dining?
+What are the best areas in Phuket for dining?

 Patong, Kata, Karon, and Phuket Old Town offer the biggest variety, while Surin and Bang Tao are known for upscale dining and beachfront restaurants.